-All participants must have adequate health and fitess to match the trip program
+All participants must have adequate health and fitness to match the trip program

-You need good quality winter outdoor equipment, check the equipment list
+You need good quality winter outdoor equipment and boots, check the equipment list

 You must be at least 14 years old to participate

-Greyhound run a winter bus service direct from Canberra airport to Jindabyne.
+Greyhound, SnoExpress and Murrays run winter bus services direct from Canberra/Canberra Airport to Jindabyne.

 Snow Alliance run a private shuttle service from Canberra to Jindabyne